Login

 • Versatility:

-You can install Butterfly valves in a wide variety of scenarios, including underground installations.
+These valves can be installed in a wide range of applications, including underground installations.

-These Valves can be typically grouped into three basic types:
+Butterfly valves can be categorized into three main types:

 • Damper